Ark Encounter v. Stewart

 • Court U.S. District Court

-• Issues Discrimination by Businesses, Discrimination in Name of Religion, Government-Supported Religion, Religious and Racial Equality, Taxpayer Funding of Religion
+• Issues Discrimination by Businesses, Fighting Discrimination, Racial Equality, Religious Minorities, Taxpayer Funding of Religion

 Answers in Genesis is an evangelical Christian ministry that adheres to a literal interpretation of the Bible.
 In 2010, Answers in Genesis decided to build a museum featuring a large-scale model of Noah’s Ark.
 The museum, dubbed Ark Encounter, would attempt to demonstrate the literal truth of the biblical story of Noah, and would serve as an extension of Answers in Genesis’s ministry.